 Use Clark’s Old-Fashioned Method for Managing Monthly Subscriptions

 - Go through it line item by line.

 - Identify your subscriptions and how much they cost.

 - Cancel the ones you no longer use or feel are not worth the money.

 “When you see one of those monthly subscriptions, think about it: Do you watch it?
 Do you go there?”
 Clark says.
 “If it’s no longer of value to you, cancel that subscription!”

-How To Manage Your Subscriptions From Your Phone
+Manage Game and App Subscriptions From Your Phone

-If you have a smartphone, it’s easy to manage your monthly app subscriptions.
-We’re going to show you how to do it on an iPhone and on an Android.
+If you have a smartphone, it’s easy to manage your monthly app and game subscriptions.
+I’m going to show you how to do it on an iPhone and on an Android.

 How To Manage Your Subscriptions on an iPhone

-If you have an iPhone or any other iOS device, you can manage your subscriptions by going to the App Store.
+If you have an iPhone or any other iOS device, you can manage your game and app subscriptions by going to the App Store.
 Once there, click on your Apple ID profile and you will see a settings screen.

 About halfway down, you should see “Subscriptions.”
 Tap it and you can easily delete subscriptions you no longer want.

 How To Manage Your Subscriptions on an Android Phone